 Fortunately, recovering deleted dash cam videos, including Tesla dashcam footage, is often possible.
 Let’s explore the recovery options based on the storage types used by dash cams:

-- Tesla USB drive: Teslas record dashcam footage on a USB flash drive, but regardless of how large the drive is, only 1 hour of footage is kept in a continuous loop unless the driver presses the button to manually save a clip.
+- Tesla USB drive.
+Teslas record dashcam footage on a USB flash drive, but regardless of how large the drive is, only 1 hour of footage is kept in a continuous loop unless the driver presses the button to manually save a clip.
 But because of how USB flash drives work, even old footage that’s no longer visible can often be recovered using data recovery software.
 In fact, the best data recovery tools can recover even formatted, corrupted, or manually deleted Tesla USB drives.

-- SD card dash cam: SD cards are widely used in dash cams for their convenience and capacity.
+- SD card dash cam.
+SD cards are widely used in dash cams for their convenience and capacity.
 However, users may encounter problems like corrupted files, accidental deletion, or formatting issues that result in lost footage.
 These problems can be caused by different factors, including improper ejection, card failure, or file system errors.
 Thankfully, solutions exist to recover deleted dash cam videos from SD cards.

-- Internal memory: Dash cams with internal memory are convenient self-contained units that can usually be simply turned on—no initial setup needed.
+- Internal memory.
+Dash cams with internal memory are convenient self-contained units that can usually be simply turned on—no initial setup needed.
 Unfortunately, their internal memory can also be difficult to recover using popular data recovery software solutions.
 If you find yourself unable to access lost videos from a dash cam’s internal memory, it’s not the end of the road.
 We recommend contacting a professional data recovery service that specializes in retrieving data from such devices.

-- Cloud storage: The process for recovering lost or deleted footage differs significantly for dash cams that rely on cloud-based storage solutions.
+- Cloud storage.
+The process for recovering lost or deleted footage differs significantly for dash cams that rely on cloud-based storage solutions.
 Since the data is stored remotely, recovery typically involves contacting the cloud service provider.
 Many cloud services offer ways to restore deleted files or access earlier versions of your data.

 How to Recover Lost Tesla Dashcam Footage

 - Launch Disk Drill and select the Tesla USB drive from the list and click the Search for lost data button to scan it.
-Be patient as this process may take some time, depending on the size of the drive and the amount of data being recovered.

 - Click on the Recover button and choose a save location on your computer that is different from the Tesla USB drive.